rotcivDev/stylelint-config-loadsmart/README.md

 # stylelint-config-loadsmart
-A default configuration for Stylelint to be used on all projects that have CSS code in the company (or whoever wants to use it)
+A default configuration for Stylelint to be used on all projects that have CSS code in the company (or whoever wants to use it).

 ## Usage